Javascript must be enabled for the correct page display

 5. Jesser: The Multifaceted Hoops Star

-Given his broad range and love of basketball, Jesser is the perfect partner for brands seeking a multifaceted influencer who can create various types of content, prime for social-first, gen z audiences around major basketball events.
+Given his broad range and love of basketball, Jesser is the perfect partner for brands seeking a multifaceted influencer who can create various types of content primed for social-first, Gen Z audiences around major basketball events.

 6. Kris London: The Comedic Hooper

-Kris London, aka Kristopher Obaseki, entertains audiences with his blend of comedy, rants, and hoops content.
-He is a prominent member of the [2Hype group of creators and has a significant online following, and he’s found immense success as a YouTuber.
+Kristopher Obasek, who goes by the moniker Kris London, entertains audiences with his blend of comedy, rants, and hoops content.
+He is a prominent member of the 2Hype group of creators and has a significant online following, and he’s found immense success as a YouTuber.

-Kris is also an avid gamer so his audience is a great cross section for culture and an easy way for brands to zero in on their target audience based on overlapping interests.
+Kris is also an avid gamer, so his audience is a great cross section of culture and an easy way for brands to zero in on their target audience based on overlapping interests.
 He brings comedy and personality to his basketball-focused content.
 Brands can tap into his lively, humorous approach by collaborating with London to produce engaging videos tailored to tentpole basketball events.

 7. Jenna Bandy: The Record-Breaking Baller

-Jenna Bandy has made waves as a basketball coach, influencer, and she even holds a Guinness World Record for the furthest thrown football into a target by a woman.
+Jenna Bandy has made waves as a coach and basketball influencer; she even holds a Guinness World Record for the farthest thrown football into a target by a woman.
 She boasts impressive followings on YouTube and Instagram, where she provides basketball and softball training.

 8. Grace Hunter: The Basketball Comic

-Grace Hunter entertains her TikTok followers with an array of comedy sketches and pranks.
-She has amassed significant popularity on the platform, earning over 259 million likes.
-Hunter also has a history with basketball, having played for North Carolina State University, makes her a great candidate for March Madness activations.
+Grace Hunter isn’t your typical basketball influencer, as she’s known to entertain her TikTok followers with an array of comedy sketches and pranks.
+But Hunter is a true baller through and through, having played for North Carolina State University, making her a great candidate for March Madness activations.

 Brands can tap into her basketball background and comedic skills by collaborating with Hunter around major basketball events to create funny, engaging content.